single-spa/single-spa.js.org/website/versioned_docs/version-4.x/migrating-angularJS-tutorial.md

 ## Step One: Create a single-spa config

 The single spa config consists of all code that is not part of a [registered application](https://single-spa.js.org/docs/configuration.html#registeringapplications).
-Ideally, this only includes an html file and a javascript file that registers single-spa applications.
+Ideally, this only includes an HTML file and a JavaScript file that registers single-spa applications.
 It is best practice to keep your single spa config as small as possible and to simply defer to single-spa to manage all of the applications.
-The single spa config should not be doing client-side html rendering nor should it be responding to routing events such as `hashchange` or `popstate`.
+The single spa config should not be doing client-side HTML rendering nor should it be responding to routing events such as `hashchange` or `popstate`.
 Instead, all of that functionality should be taken care of either by single-spa itself or by a single-spa application.

 It is required to [register applications](https://single-spa.js.org/docs/configuration.html#registering-applications) with single-spa.
 This enables single-spa to know how and when to bootstrap, mount and unmount an application.
 We will be creating a `single-spa.config.js` file to house all of our single-spa logic.